 Miss 5 loves to climb.
 As a toddler, she showed no fear in scaling to the very top of every climbing frame she encounters giving me several heart stopping moments in the process.
-As her love of climbing has continued over the years we decided to try out Indoor Rock Climbing so we headed to City Summit Rocking Climbing Centre in Malaga.
+As her love of climbing has continued over the years we decided to try out Indoor Rock Climbing so we headed to Summit Climbing in Malaga.

-City Summit Indoor Rock Climbing Centre is located in Malaga.
+Summit Indoor Rock Climbing Centre is located in Malaga.
 They have a series of climbing walls that are suitable for both beginners, intermediate and advanced climbers.
 Children are welcome to go along from the age of 5.

 Before you can climb you must complete a Liability Waiver Form.
 This can be done online before you visit or at the reception when you arrive.